S10ANDK/S10ANDK/README.md

 - HTML, CSS, SASS: I have a strong foundation in web development, employing clean and semantic code to bring designs to life.
 - JavaScript, React, Styled-components: Proficient in utilizing these technologies to build dynamic and responsive web applications.
-- Bootstrap: Skilled in using Bootstrap for rapid prototyping and creating visually appealing interfaces.
+- Bootstrap: Proficient in leveraging the power of Bootstrap to accelerate the process of crafting visually appealing interfaces.
-- Adobe XD: Experienced in designing and prototyping user interfaces, ensuring intuitive and user-friendly experiences.
+- UI & UX: Experienced in designing and prototyping user interfaces, ensuring intuitive and user-friendly experiences, using tools like Adobe XD.
 - WCAG Guidelines: Knowledgeable in following the Web Content Accessibility Guidelines to create inclusive and accessible web applications.

 Additional Competencies: